 Note.
 This review does not contain any spoilers.

-Today, I am going to be reviewing a game called Beyond: Two Souls.
-It is an interactive drama and action-adventure game which was released on the 8th of October in 2013 by Quantic Dream and Sony Computer Entertainment.
-This game was created by the same people who made Heavy Rain, which I have done a review on as well.
-The game can be played on three different gaming platforms, including: PlayStation 4, PlayStation 3 and Microsoft Windows.
-This is a "Restricted" rated game and is not recommend for children under the age of 18.
+Today I am going to be sharing my thoughts on the game Heavy Rain.
+This beautifully developed interactive drama and action-adventure game was released on the 18th of February, 2010 by Quantic Dream and Sony Computer Entertainment.
+This single-player game can currently be enjoyed over three different gaming platforms including: PlayStation 4, PlayStation 3 and Microsoft Windows.
+This is a "Mature" rated game and is not recommend for children under the age of 15.